-When it comes to managing your money, knowing how to use your credit card goes a long way.
+When it comes to managing your business, knowing how to use your credit card can go a long way.

 Make regular repayments